-In our previous attempt, we tried an approach using the
+In our previous attempt (Reuse Flows connected to SharePoint Lists), we tried an approach using the

 Referer property from the header section of the request to discover which list or document library was triggering the Flow.
 Using this property, we could get the Site URL and the List ID from SharePoint by dissecting the URI.